foxkit-js/eslint-config-foxkit/README.md

 - `tsconfigRootDir`: parameter as per [typescript-eslint] docs
 - `strict`: Set to `true` to include strict ruleset (contains rules that require typechecking and some opinionated rule choices)
 - `configOnly`: Set to `true` to only set up [typescript-eslint] (includes overrides for eslint's recommended rules that are handled by TypeScript)

-Alternatively you can access the rulesets in the `foxkitTS.rules` object.
-Note that you will need to configure the parserOptions to use the strict ruleset.

 ## Usage with React/Preact